First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Rewriting OMPIQs

 \emph{Case} $\varkappa = \Rbox \varkappa'$.
 Using Lemma~\ref{th:dl-period}, we take $N = s_{\TO} + |\varkappa| p_{\TO}$ and set

 The cases of the other temporal operators are similar and left to the reader.

 \emph{Case} $\varkappa = \exists S. \varkappa'$.
-In the rewriting, we reflect Cases~2.1 and~2.2 from Figure~\ref{fig:phantoms}.
-For the former, in order to find when a suitable witness was created, we can try each time instant in the (finite) active domain.
-However, in Case~2.2, there are infinitely many time instant outside the active domain.
-Lemma~\ref{th:dl-period-cor} from Appendix~\ref{sec:appendix} shows that actually it is enough to consider only a bounded number of time instants before $\min \A$ and after $\max \A$.
+The rewriting reflects the possible configurations depicted in Fig.~\ref{fig:phantoms}.
+Case~1 is straightforward and involves individual names only, but in Case~2 we need to pinpoint the time instant when a suitable witness is created.
+Case~2.1 deals with the (finite) active domain, and so an existential quantifier can be used to fix the required time instant.
+Case~2.2, however, deals with the infinitely many time instants outside the active domain, but Lemma~\ref{th:dl-period-cor} from Appendix~\ref{sec:appendix} shows that it actually is enough to consider only a bounded number of time instants before $\min \A$ and after $\max \A$, which can be referred to by suitable phantoms.
 Using this observation, we take $N = s_\TO + |\varkappa|p_\TO$ and set

 The three groups of disjuncts correspond to Cases 1, 2.1 and~2.2 in Example~\ref{ex:phantoms}, respectively.
 We define the phantoms for $k > 0$ as follows:

 If $k<0$, then we replace the bounds of the last disjunction by $[k-N,0) \cup (0, N]$. \end{proof}